leo0514/vpc-on-classic-network/using-lbaas.md

 ### What are the default settings and allowed values for health check parameters?
 {: #what-are-the-default-settings-and-allowed-values-for-health-check-parameters}

-The default settings and allowed values are listed below:
+The default settings and allowed values are listed:

 * Health check interval: Default is 5 seconds, range is 2 to 60 seconds.
 * Health check response timeout: Default is 2 seconds, range is 1 to 59 seconds.
 * Maximum retry attempts: Default is 2 retry attempts, and the range is 1 to 10 retries.